Navigation Home - AA-Fishing Lakes Fish

-Guide to fishing for sunfish in FL lakes and ponds.
+Guide to fishing for panfish, sunfish, white bass and bluegill in lakes and ponds.

-Throughout the state you can find waters with populations of sunfish, including bluegill, flier sunfish, redbreast sunfish, redear sunfish, spotted sunfish, warmouth and white bass.
-The purpose of this page is to share basic information about panfish fishing and identify popular sunfish fishing waters in the state.
+Throughout the state of Florida you can find waters with populations of panfish, including bluegill, flier sunfish, redbreast sunfish, redear sunfish, spotted sunfish, warmouth and white bass.

 Bluegill Fishing Basics Video